microsoft/language-server-protocol/_specifications/specification-3-15.md

 	 * this completion.
 When `falsy` the label is used.
 	 *
 	 * The `insertText` is subject to interpretation by the client side.
 	 * Some tools might not take the string literally.
-For example
-	 * VS Code when code complete is requested in this example `con<cursor position>`
+	 * For example, VS Code when code complete is requested in this example
-	 * and a completion item with an `insertText` of `console` is provided it
+	 * `con<cursor position>` and a completion item with an `insertText` of
-	 * will only insert `sole`.
-Therefore it is recommended to use `textEdit` instead
+	 * `console` is provided, it will only insert `sole`.
+	 * Therefore, it is recommended to use `textEdit` instead since it avoids
-	 * since it avoids additional client side interpretation.
+	 * additional client side interpretation.
 	 */
 	insertText?: string;

 	/**
 	 * The format of the insert text.
-The format applies to both the `insertText` property
+	 * The format applies to both the `insertText` property and the `newText`
-	 * and the `newText` property of a provided `textEdit`.
-If omitted defaults to
+	 * property of a provided `textEdit`.
-	 * `InsertTextFormat.PlainText`.
+	 * If omitted, defaults to `InsertTextFormat.PlainText`.
 	 */
 	insertTextFormat?: InsertTextFormat;

 	/**
-	 * An edit which is applied to a document when selecting this completion.
-When an edit
+	 * An edit that is applied to a document when selecting this completion.
-	 * is provided the value of `insertText` is ignored.
+	 * When an edit is provided, the value of `insertText` is ignored.
 	 *
-	 * *Note:* The range of the edit must be a single line range and it must contain the
+	 * *Note:* The range of the edit must be a single line range and it must
-	 * position at which completion has been requested.
+	 * contain the position at which completion has been requested.
 	 */
 	textEdit?: TextEdit;

 	/**
 	 * An optional array of additional text edits that are applied when
 	 * selecting this completion.
-Edits must not overlap (including the same insert position)
+	 * Edits must not overlap (including the same insert position) with the
-	 * with the main edit nor with themselves.
+	 * main edit nor with themselves.
 	 *
-	 * Additional text edits should be used to change text unrelated to the current cursor
+	 * Additional text edits should be used to change text unrelated to the
-	 * position (for example adding an import statement at the top of the file if the
+	 * current cursor position (for example adding an import statement at the
-	 * completion item will insert an unqualified type).
+	 * top of the file if the completion item will insert an unqualified type).
 	 */
 	additionalTextEdits?: TextEdit[];

 	/**
-	 * An optional set of characters that when pressed while this completion is active will
+	 * An optional set of characters that when pressed, while this completion
-	 * accept it first and then type that character. *Note* that all commit characters should
+	 * is active, will accept it first and then type that character.
-	 * have `length=1` and that superfluous characters will be ignored.
+	 * *Note* that all commit characters should have `length=1` and that
+	 * superfluous characters will be ignored.
 	 */
 	commitCharacters?: string[];

 	/**
-	 * An optional command that is executed *after* inserting this completion. *Note* that
+	 * An optional command that is executed *after* inserting this completion.
-	 * additional modifications to the current document should be described with the
+	 * *Note* that additional modifications to the current document should be
-	 * additionalTextEdits-property.
+	 * described with the additionalTextEdits-property.
 	 */
 	command?: Command;